ejmiranda/samples/learn-css-layout-kaio-ken/README.md

 **Description:**
 - From Learn CSS Layout's [Tutorial](http://learnlayout.com/position-example.html).
 - Full layout with style for all elements.
-- Includes a fixed footer.
+- Include a fixed footer.